fedir/ghstat/README.md

 ## PHP frameworks rating

-* The project made by most notable author is `framework`
 * The most popular project is `symfony`
 * The newest project is `framework`
 * The project with the most active community is `framework`
+* The project made by most notable top contributors is `framework`
 * The project with best errors resolving rate is `framework`
 * The project with more commits is `symfony`
 * The best project (taking in account placements in all competitions) is `framework`